 You also have to inspect your mirrors before you start.
-It’s a good idea to make wide turns and don’t try any difficult manoeuvres such as parallel parking.
+It’s a good idea to make wide turns and not try any difficult maneuvers such as parallel parking.

 There are several commercial driver’s license schools where you can practice driving a box truck.
 This is a good idea if you’re unsure about driving larger vehicles with a stretched frame.